-Adherence to legal requirements such as the National Environmental Sanitation Policy 2010 and the Hazardous & Electronic Waste Control Management Act, 2016 (Act 917). • All waste arising from the works shall be deposited, treated, kept, disposed of and carried in accordance with the provisions of relevant national and local environmental protection acts and also in accordance with any additional instructions outlined by VRA.
+- Adherence to legal requirements such as the National Environmental Sanitation Policy 2010, Hazardous & Electronic Waste Control Management Act, 2016 (Act 917) and Hazardous, Electronic and other wastes (Classification) and Management Regulations 2016, L1 2250. - All waste arising from the works shall be deposited, treated, kept, disposed of and carried in accordance with the provisions of relevant national and local environmental protection acts and also in accordance with any additional instructions outlined by VRA.